unfazedxx/Note_Taking_App_ExpressJS/README.md

   Find more projects located on my github page: https://github.com/unfazedxx

+  ## Issues
-  Screenshot unavailable as i could not get it to depoly on heroku
+  Screenshot unavailable as i could not get it to depoly on heroku Heroku link not provided on this submission, was having issues getting the application to deploy